Fantastic Four (2015 film): Filming

 Fantastic Four had a production budget of $155 million.
 Principal photography commenced on May 5, 2014, at the Celtic Media Centre in Baton Rouge, Louisiana and ended on August 23, 2014, lasting for 72 days.
 The film received $29.1 million in tax incentives and spent $97.4 million in Louisiana.
 Matthew Jensen served as director of photography.
 The film was planned to be shot in Vancouver, Canada, but was moved to Louisiana due to the state's film production tax incentives.
 During filming, producers Hutch Parker and Simon Kinberg rewrote Trank's original script and gave the film a different ending.
-In January 2015, reshoots were ordered by 20th Century Fox executives who were not satisfied with the film, feeling that the movie felt more like a sequel to Trank's previous film, Chronicle.
+In January 2015, reshoots were ordered by 20th Century Fox executives who were dissatisfied with the film, feeling that it felt more like a sequel to Chronicle.

 Before the film's release, several sources had reported that there were multiple disagreements between 20th Century Fox and Trank during production.
-After being unsatisfied with Trank's original cut, Fox ordered their own changes to the film without Trank's supervision, changing and omitting certain major plot points from Trank's version.
+After being dissatisfied with Trank's original cut, Fox ordered their own changes to the film without Trank's supervision, changing and omitting certain major plot points from Trank's version.
 Many other sources claimed that there was "erratic behavior" from Trank on the set of the film, which resulted in Fox's negative treatment of him.
-Trank posted a message on Twitter one day prior to the film's release that criticized the finished film.
+One day prior to the film's release Trank posted a message on Twitter that criticized the finished film.
 Expressing dissatisfaction towards the final product, he stated, "A year ago I had a fantastic version of this.
 And it would've received great reviews.
 You'll probably never see it.
 That's reality though."
 Trank deleted the message shortly after.
 While Fox distribution chief Chris Aronson claimed that Fox supported Trank's version of the film, Kebbell conversely stated, "I tell you, the honest truth is [Trank] did cut a great film that you'll never see.
 That is a shame.
 A much darker version, and you'll never see it."
 Trank further disowned the film by removing it from his Instagram filmography.

-After Stan Lee's death three years later, Trank lamented that he had "let him down", even though after the film's release, he had received a personal letter from Lee asking him if he was okay.
-In 2020, Trank has admitted that much of the sequences he had planned had gone unfilmed, thus making a director's cut practically nonexistent.
-Later that year, Kate Mara admitted that her experience working on the film was "horrible".
+After Stan Lee's death three years later, Trank stated that he had "let him down", though after the film's release, he had received a personal letter from Lee asking him if he was okay.
+In 2020, Trank said that many of the sequences he had planned had gone unfilmed, making a director's cut practically nonexistent.
+Later that year, Kate Mara stated that her experience working on the film was "horrible".
 While she did not go into great detail, she implied that much of her discomfort came from questionable directions stating, "I think that speaking up is something that I think that we all probably learn it [sic] over and over again...
 I don't regret doing it at all, but do regret not having stood up for myself.
 I regret that for sure."